Freely-Given-org/ESFM/ESFMspec.md

 ## Using row numbers for linking

-Our first thought was to use an Id field -- something like those five-character OSHB IDs that are shown in the above TSV snippet.
+Our first thought was to use an ID field -- something like those five-character OSHB IDs that are shown in the above TSV snippet.
 (The first one is 01xeNa -- we appended the suffix a,b,c,d,e for morphemes.)